 Dramatically sited above the Golfo Dulce, this 1,000-acre wilderness refuge is in an isolated corner of the Osa Peninsula at the southern tip of Costa Rica.
-The 17 thatched bungalows are situated on a steep hillside covered with tropical vegetation and are well-outfitted with netted windows and private decks, though they lack air-conditioning.
+The 17 thatched bungalows are situated on a steep hillside covered with tropical vegetation.
+Note that all lodgings lack A/C. Six family-friendly villas featuring wraparound decks, plunge pools and living areas with daybeds have been completed.
 The rooms have been intentionally designed to provide travelers with a secluded retreat in which to relax and disconnect, and therefore do not have in-room phones, TVs or Wi-Fi.
-The spectacular open-air restaurant has a platform for viewing monkeys, parrots, toucans and macaws.
-Other amenities include a private hut for massage treatments and a saltwater pool.
-Jungle and shoreline safaris and horseback riding excursions can be arranged.
-Overseen by a friendly and knowledgeable staff, this ecological sanctuary captures the essence of wild Costa Rica.
-The resort does not permit children under the age of 6.
+The spectacular restaurant has a platform for viewing monkeys, parrots, toucans and macaws.
+The property also has a saltwater pool, and jungle and shoreline safaris can be arranged.
+Overseen by a friendly staff, this ecological sanctuary captures the essence of wild Costa Rica.
+Children under the age of 6 are not permitted.

 Read the full review from our editors.

-Editor’s Choice: Bungalow for Two, $960 (all meals, ground transfers and scheduled guided tours included; minimum stay may apply).
+Deluxe Bungalow for two, $980; Premier Villa for two, $1,300 (all meals and ground transfers included; minimum stay may apply).

 In order to offer you the highest level of service, online booking is currently not available.
 Please call Andrew Harper Travel at (800) 375-4685, or contact the hotel directly, for reservations.

 Las Alamandas, Mexico: "Our stay was absolutely wonderful.
 The property is right there with Il Pellicano, Le Sirenuse, and Inverlochy C Read More...